-Slight raveling of belt covering does not indicate failure, trim ravelings with a sharp knife.
+Slight raveling of belt covering does not indicate failure,

 If the pump belt fails, loss of control will occur especially when operating on a slope.
 If you lose steering control while operating the machine, place the steering control levers in the park brake position immediately.
-Inspect the machine and involve your Hustler[®] Dealer to resolve the problem before continuing to operate.
+Inspect the machine and involve your Hustler® Dealer to resolve the problem before continuing to operate.

 Inspect the belt pulley grooves and flanges for wear.
 A new belt, or one in good condition, should never run against the bottom of the groove.
 Replace the pulley when this is the case, otherwise the belt will lose power and slip excessively.